VEdant-2810/Quadrature-Down-Oscillator/README.md

 # Quadrature Down Converter

-An analog **Quadrature Down Converter** designed and simulated in **LTSpice** for translating high-frequency RF signals to low-frequency baseband signals.
-The project demonstrates the complete signal chain using a **Bubba Oscillator**, **MOSFET-based Mixer**, and **Cascaded Low-Pass Filters** to generate **In-phase (I)** and **Quadrature (Q)** outputs.
+An analog **Quadrature Down Converter** designed and simulated in **LTSpice** for translating high-frequency RF signals into low-frequency baseband signals.
+The project implements a complete analog signal chain using a **Bubba Oscillator**, **MOSFET-based Mixer**, and **Cascaded Low-Pass Filters** to generate **In-phase (I)** and **Quadrature (Q)** outputs.

-> 📄 For detailed circuit analysis, derivations, and simulation results, refer to the **Project Report** included in this repository.
+> 📄 A detailed explanation of the design, mathematical derivations, and simulation results can be found in the accompanying project report.

 ---

 ## 📌 Overview

-Quadrature Down Converters are widely used in RF receivers and communication systems to shift high-frequency signals to lower frequencies for easier processing.
+Quadrature Down Converters are widely used in RF receivers and communication systems to translate high-frequency signals to lower frequencies, enabling easier signal processing and demodulation.

-This project implements the complete down-conversion process using analog circuit blocks and validates the design through transient and FFT simulations in LTSpice.
+This project demonstrates the complete down-conversion process in LTSpice and validates the design using transient and FFT analysis.

 ---